-Additionally, the Exchange proposes to adopt rules establishing a Complex Order Auction, based on rules approved for use by the CBOE.
-CBOE Rule 6.53(d) describes the process for a Complex Order RFR Auction.
-NYSE Amex proposes a similar auction under Rule 980NY, with one priority change based on NASDAQ OMX PHLX ("Phlx") Rule 1080 Commentary .08(e)(vi)(A)(2).
+Additionally, the Exchange proposes to adopt rules establishing an Electronic Complex Order Auction, based on rules approved for use by NYSE Amex LLC.
+Amex Rule 980NY(e) describes the process for a Complex Order Request for Responses ("RFR") Auction.
+NYSE Arca proposes a similar auction under Rule 6.91.

-Proposed paragraph (d) of Rule 980NY will describe the COA process.
-The proposed rule change will give the Exchange the authority to determine, on a class by class basis, which incoming orders are eligible for a COA based on marketability (defined as a number of ticks from the current market), size, and Complex Order type ("COA-eligible orders").5
+Proposed paragraph (c) of Rule 6.91 will describe the COA process.
+The proposed rule change will give the Exchange the authority to determine, on a class by class basis, which incoming orders are eligible for a COA based on marketability (defined as a number of ticks from the current market), size, and Complex Order type ("COA-eligible orders").7

-Upon receiving a COA-eligible order and a request by the ATP Holder representing the order that it be COA'd, the Exchange will send an RFR message to ATP Holders with an interface connection to NYSE Amex that have elected to receive such RFR messages.
-This RFR message will identify the component series, the size of the COA eligible order and any contingencies, if applicable.
+Upon receiving a COA-eligible order and a request by the OTP Holder representing the order that it be COA'd, the Exchange will send an RFR message to OTP Holders with an interface connection to NYSE Arca that have elected to receive such RFR messages.
+This RFR message will identify the component series, the size of the COA-eligible order and any contingencies, if applicable.
 However, the RFR will not identify the side of the market (i.e., whether the COA-eligible order is to buy or sell).

-Market Makers with an appointment in the relevant options class, and ATP Holders acting as agent for orders resting at the top of the Consolidated Book in the relevant options series, may electronically submit responses ("RFR Responses"), and modify, but not withdraw the RFR response at any time during the request response time interval (the "Response Time Interval").
+Market Makers with an appointment in the relevant options class, and OTP Holders acting as agent for orders resting at the top of the Consolidated Book in the relevant options series, may electronically submit responses ("RFR Responses"), and modify, but not withdraw, the RFR response at anytime during the request response time interval (the "Response Time Interval").
 RFR responses must be in a permissible ratio, and may be expressed on a net price basis in a one cent increment.
 In addition, RFR Responses will be visible to those who have subscribed to RFRs.
 The applicable Response Time Interval will be determined by the Exchange on a class by class basis, and, in any event, will not exceed one second.
-Proposed Rule 980NY(e)(3) also clarifies that the obligations of Rule 935NY, Order Exposure Requirements, are separate from the duration of the Response Time Interval.
+Proposed Rule 6.91(c)(3) also clarifies that the obligations of Rule 6.47A, Order Exposure Requirements-OX, are separate from the duration of the Response Time Interval.